 Bring your old, broken, or unused computer, tablet, or cell phone device to one of our authorized drop-off locations, and Geek in Pink will recycle your devices at no charge to you.
-For a limited time, you will also receive a $10 Gift Card to use during you next visit with Geek in Pink.
+For a limited time, you will also receive a $10 Gift Card to use during your next visit with Geek in Pink.
 We will also provide data deletion service, a $45 value, for each computer at no charge.
-Data deletion ensures that your personal information on your computer does not get in the wrong hands.
+Data deletion ensures that any personal information on your devices doesn’t get into the wrong hands.

 Strip the device of reusable parts to be reused.